Clouds Hill: History

 In 1935 Lawrence left the Royal Air Force and lived at Clouds Hill.
 A few weeks later, at the age of 46, he suffered injuries in a motorcycle accident close to the cottage, and died in the Bovington Camp hospital on 19 May 1935.
 The following year, his heir, his brother A. W. Lawrence, gave Clouds Hill to the National Trust.
 It is now a museum, dedicated to Lawrence.
-It is open to visitors from March to the beginning of October, seven days a week, from 11am to 5pm.
+It is open to visitors from March to the beginning of October.

 The cottage remains largely as Lawrence left it at his death.
 It features an exhibition detailing Lawrence's life, and most of his original furniture and possessions.
 The cottage reflects his complex personality and links to the Middle East.
+In it is displayed a painting by Henry Scott Tuke of a soldier cadet, possibly Lawrence, at Newporth Beach.

-The circular Lawrence of Arabia Trail starts and finishes at Bovington's The Tank Museum, taking in Clouds Hill and the churchyard of St Nicholas' Church in Moreton, Lawrence's final resting place.
+The circular Lawrence of Arabia Trail starts and finishes at Bovington's The Tank Museum, taking in Clouds Hill and the churchyard of St Nicholas' Church in Moreton, where Lawrence is buried.